 We just have to be creative!

-Let’s breakdown the ingredients and possible substitutions for this recipe depending upon dietary needs:
+Let’s breakdown the ingredients and possible substitutions for Shrimp Pad Thai depending upon dietary needs:

 - Soy sauce – use a low-sodium sauce.
 For a soy-free version use coconut aminos.

 - Fish sauce – contributes to the signature flavor.
 Worcestershire sauce is a close substitute but is usually made with anchovies.
 However, you can find a few brands without it (you’ll find the specialty products we use in our Amazon Store.)
 If you make this substitution then cut back the amount of soy sauce used to 2 Tablespoons.

 - Shrimp – peeled, deveined.
 We also take the tail off before cooking.

 The rest of the ingredients provide a mix of textures and flavors

 - Rice noodles are part of an authentic pad thai dish.
 Opt for brown rice noodles if you can find them.